stephensong/AssemblyScript/README.md

   * **exportMalloc**: `boolean`<br />
     Whether to export malloc, free, etc. Defaults to `true`.
 Disable this if you want malloc etc. to be dead-code-eliminated later on.

+See the [API documentation](http://dcode.io/AssemblyScript/documentation) for all the details.

 ### Example

 ```ts